 Good morning from Riyadh!
 I’m excited to finally share the gear I’ve been loving when traveling with my little one!
 For tiny babes I have an old post Re: traveling with babies age 0-6M (sigh I miss those easy flights!), but today’s post is for older babies & toddlers.

 I’m so blessed in my line of work to have the opportunity to really try out different things to figure out what works best; I’ll never take it for granted!
-After going through different combinations of products, the items below are what works for me especially if i’m traveling with Iya alone!
+After going through different combinations of products, the items below are what works for me especially if I’m traveling with Iya alone!
 It’s a ton of stuff to haul around but with a little real-life Tetris with your bags, its do-able!
+Here are the MOST brilliant toddler travel solutions that I’ve rigorously tried and tested!

 Doona is the most brilliant baby product on the market so if your little one is still within the height & weight limits, I’m SO jealous lol!!
 On their website currently I only see a weight limit of 28lbs but I remember reading a height limit of 32″ over the summer when we retired it.
 Iya has always been petite so we were able to use it all the way up to 24M (she’s still under the weight limit but outgrew it by height) but I’d guess most babies would get a little over a year of use, sigh!
 They need to come out with a toddler solution ASAP!